thevoid12/infra/readme.md

  ## Bootstrapping
  To bootstrap the infra on a new server or RPi:
  1. Clone this repo
- 2. Copy `woodpecker/*.env.template` to `woodpecker/*.env` and fill in your actual values
- 3. Set SECRET_KEY environment variable (used for decrypting Woodpecker secrets)
+ 2. For local development: Copy `.secret_key.template` to `.secret_key` and edit with your encryption key, then run `make make-local` (sets up with localhost host)
- 4. Run `make enc-secrets` to encrypt the env files
+    For production: Run `make make-prod` (sets up with ci.example.com host, SECRET_KEY from GitHub secrets) This copies the appropriate env files and encrypts them.
- 5. Run `make bootstrap` or `./bootstrap.sh`
+ 3. Run `make bootstrap` or `./bootstrap.sh`
  This will decrypt secrets and start all services.

  ## Secret Management